LoopKit/loopdocs/docs/browser/secrets.md

         * Avoid typing an&nbsp;<span class="loop-biggest">`8`</span>&nbsp;when it should be a&nbsp;<span class="loop-biggest">`B`</span>

 ### Generate `API Key`

+This step is used to create and save the final 3 `Secrets` you need from your *Apple Developer* account.

 !!! info "Paid *Apple Developer* Account is Required"
     To generate the `API Key`, you must have a paid *Apple Developer* account.